Mountain Music (Alabama album)

 Mountain Music is the sixth studio album by American country music group Alabama, released in 1982.
 A crossover success, it ranked well as an album on both country and pop charts and launched singles that were successful in several markets.
 This is Alabama's most successful studio album.
 In 1998, the album was certified 5× Platinum by the Recording Industry Association of America.
 It peaked at No. 1 on the Billboard Country Albums chart and No.14 on the Billboard 200.

-Early LP pressings of this album were mastered at a slower speed.
-Reissues made after have corrected this error.

 Track listing

 Note: The BMGSP reissue of this album replaces the full versions of "Mountain Music" and "Take Me Down" with their single edits.